ApsisInternational/gulp-config-apsis/README.md

 ## Usage

-Add the following to your gulpfile
+Add the following to your gulpfilec

 ```js
 import gulp from 'gulp';